maxgriswold/Stay-Tuned---Improving-Sentiment-Analysis-and-Stance-Detection-Using-Large-Language-Models/README.md

 To replicate this analysis, we suggest running the shell script on a unix machine containing a GPU supported by CUDA 11.8.
 We conducted the analysis on a RTX A4000 GPU, rented through vast.ai, which cost \~\$1 to run all scripts (run time without GPT models is approximately 5 hours, with GPT models is approximately 48 hours).

-A template for running this code on vast.ai [can be found here](https://cloud.vast.ai/?ref_id=178510&creator_id=178510&name=Stay-Tuned), which uses the linked docker image to install all needed software.
+For convenience, a template for running this code can be found on vast.ai [can be found here](https://cloud.vast.ai/?ref_id=178510&creator_id=178510&name=Stay-Tuned), which uses the linked docker image to install all needed software.

-On a machine which has docker installed, the following code will run the analysis.
+On a machine which has docker installed, the following code will run the analysis (if using the vast.ai template linked above, the first two lines can be omitted).

 ```bash
 docker pull image mgriswol/stay-tuned